xendk/bandaid/README.md

 Will crap all over your module with if the patch doesn't apply.
 A subtle reminder of the good practice of committing the original module first.

+### Checking local changes ###

+    drush bandaid-diff <module> [patch file]

+Example:

+    drush bandaid-diff panels

+Shows the diff of the local changes, minus the patches from the YAML file.
+Can be used to examining the state of a module or producing patches for upstream.
+Should produce a warning if the patch wouldn't apply to the base revision.

+Will output the patch on stdout unless the second arguments is given.

+#### Failure mode ####

+Won't do anything in case of error.

 ### Removing patches ###

     drush bandaid-tearoff <module>